 Placing the food in an open feeder works best like a platform, or table feeder.

 Then step inside and watch.
 You may not get action right away but within a week of doing this everyday at the same time you will have prompt visitors.

-If you would like to step it up a little.
-After they are coming regularly, don't go inside, but wait at the door.
+If you would like to step it up a little, after they are coming regularly, don't go inside, but wait at the door.

 They probably won't take it from your hand for a couple of days, but if you are patient, they will come.

 Always maintain a distance from the feeder to allow the really shy birds to enjoy your special treats too.